 FAM is the online database that contains contact information for GUS families.
 During the summer, new families receive an email with a login and password to access FAM and School Forms Online (SFO) via gus.org.
 Parents are asked to use FAM and SFO to complete required information and forms for school.
 Families can access and update their information at any time throughout the year at the Parents page on gus.org.

-The GUS Bulletin is our weekly newsletter, emailed to the GUS community every Friday at noon.
-It includes announcements, a calendar for the upcoming week, and links to articles on our website about school life here at GUS.
-We try to keep it interesting, concise, and interactive.
+The GUS Bulletin is our weekly email, sent to the GUS community every Sunday evening (or Mondays if a holiday or professional day).
+It includes announcements, a calendar for the upcoming week, and relevant information to make your planning easier.

 DROP OFF, PICK UP, EXTENDED CARE